felipejsborges/ecoleta/README.md

 	<h3>How to contribute 💪</h3>
 </div>

-- At first, Fork this repo
+- At first, fork this repo

 - Then make your changes